pepperpepperpepper/OpenDroidPDF/DEPLOYMENT-FDROID.md

 Verification (client side)
 - In the F‑Droid app: Settings → Repositories → ensure the repo URL is `https://fdroid.uh-oh.wtf/repo`.
 - Pull‑to‑refresh on the “Updates” tab, or tap the three‑dot menu → “Refresh”.
-- Open PenAndPDF’s app page → “Versions”.
+- Open OpenDroidPDF’s app page → “Versions”.
 The top entry should show the new `versionName (versionCode)`.

 Troubleshooting
 - Still seeing 1.3.12?